SAP-samples/kyma-runtime-extension-samples/dsagtt22/tutorial/step5.md

 - The messaging endpoint of the Event Mesh to push the message into the the queue
 - The queue name

-To avoid hard-coding this into the code of the Kyma Function we create a `config map` ([What's that?](https://kubernetes.io/docs/concepts/configuration/configmap/)):
+Many of the information is retrieved by binding the Event Mesh instance to the function.
+The missing parts are stored in a `config map` ([What's that?](https://kubernetes.io/docs/concepts/configuration/configmap/)):

 - Go to the previously created namespace
 - Go to the **Configuration** -> **Config Maps** area in the navigation sidebar